-Progress to date
+1105103 to date

 Issue is being addressed through

-Primary / Secondary legislation
+✓ Primary / Secondary legislation

 Regulation / Guidelines

 Other actions (such as supervisory actions)

 Short description of the content of the legislation/regulation/guideline/other actions

 A new department has been set up in the Financial Services Board called Credit Rating Services Department (CRSD).
-The department was established on 1 April 2013 and is mandated to oversee the implementation of the Credit Rating Services Act, 24 of 2012, and to supervise and regulate the registered credit rating

-The Credit Rating Services Act is the regulatory framework for credit rating services, providing for:

-- I. the registration of credit rating agencies; - II. the control of certain activities of credit rating agencies; - III. conditions for the issuance of credit ratings; - IV. rules on the organisation and conduct of credit rating agencies, and for matters connected herewith.

-The Act has taken into account, - Code of Conduct Fundamentals for Credit Rating Agencies (May 2008) - Principle 22 of Principles and Objectives of Securities Regulation (Jun 2010) which calls for registration and oversight programs for CRAs; - Statement of Principles Regarding the Activities of Credit Rating Agencies (Sep 2003); and Credit Rating Agencies: Internal Controls Designed to Ensure the Integrity of the Credit Rating Process and Procedures to Manage Conflicts of Interest (Dec 2012).
+The department was established on 1 April 2013 and is mandated to oversee the implementation of the Credit Rating Services Act, 24 of 2012, and to supervise and regulate the registered credit rating agencies.
+The Credit Rating Services Act is the regulatory framework for credit rating services, providing for: I. the registration of credit rating agencies; II. the control of certain activities of credit rating agencies; III. conditions for the issuance of credit ratings; IV. rules on the organisation and conduct of credit rating agencies, and for matters connected herewith.
+The Act has taken into account, - Code of Conduct Fundamentals for Credit Rating Agencies (May 2008) -Principle 22 of Principles and Objectives of Securities Regulation (Jun 2010) which calls for registration and oversight programs for CRAs; - Statement of Principles Regarding the Activities of Credit Rating Agencies (Sep 2003); and Credit Rating Agencies: Internal Controls Designed to Ensure the Integrity of the Credit Rating Process and Procedures to Manage Conflicts of Interest (Dec 2012).
 The Act creates an oversight regime in which all persons performing credit rating services are required to be registered.
 It does not however create an obligation for all securities or instruments to be rated.
 The Act further allows for the suspension or deregistration of CRAs who fall foul of the Act.
 The Act promotes investor protection by: (i) requiring that ratings are defined, reviewed and updated in a timely and non-selective manner; (ii) requiring that a CRA establish a function within its organisation to communicate with investors and the public with respect to questions, concerns and complaints; (iii) putting in place appropriate requirements for the disclosure of information to regulators and the market regarding ratings, specifically attributes and limitations of the rating and key elements of methodology.
-In particular, the Act compels CRAs to differentiate ratings for structured products and provide full disclosure of their ratings track-record and the information and assumptions that underpin the ratings process; requiring the preparation, submission and publication of audited annual financial statements; allowing for the registrar of credit rating agencies to enforce compliance and require changes to a rating agency"s practices and procedures for managing conflicts of interest, as well as to take steps considered necessary to protect investors in their dealings with CRAs.
+In particular, the Act compels CRAs to differentiate ratings for structured products and provide full disclosure of their ratings track-record and the information and assumptions that underpin the ratings process; requiring the preparation, submission and publication of audited annual financial statements; allowing for the registrar of credit rating agencies to enforce compliance and require changes to a rating agency's practices and procedures for managing conflicts of interest, as well as to take steps considered necessary to protect investors in their dealings with CRAs.
 The Act also empowers the registrar to conduct on-site inspections, the details of which are required to be published if in the public interest The Act also aims at promoting the integrity, transparency and accountability but also the independence of the credit rating industry.

-Regulations relating to Banks: Eligibility of CRA A CRA that wishes to be recognised as an eligible institution for purposes of the Regulations relating to Banks г 5 В BOARD
+Regulations relating to Banks: Eligibility of CRA A CRA that wishes to be recognised as an eligible institution for purposes of the Regulations relating to Banks (that is, CRA"s ratings can be used by banks to determine risk weighted assets and ultimately capital requirement) shall obtain prior written approval of the Registrar of Banks.
+Regulation 51 of the Regulations relating to Banks specifies the relevant requirements that the CRA shall comply with in order to be regarded as an eligible institution.
+The requirements include criteria in terms of objectivity, independence, international access, disclosure, resources and credibility

-If this recommendation has not yet been fully implemented please provide reasons for delayed implementation
+If this recommendation has not vet been fully implemented please provide reasons for delayed implementation